nspenner/blog/_posts/2020-01-30-resume-redo.md

 # Getting Started

-First, a disclaimer: this guide is not meant to provide resume templates or styling advice for an effective resume.
+First, a disclaimer: this guide is not meant to provide resume templates or styling advice.
 Rather, I'm detailing a process for handling a resume print layout in HTML/CSS.
 This includes setup, print styling, and a final PDF export.

 ## Wireframe

 It's much easier to write HTML and CSS when working from a mockup or wireframe.
-I used an old resume I had created in Word as my baseline, but you could just as easily mock something up in a free tool like [Adobe XD](https://www.adobe.com/products/xd.html) or [Figma](https://www.figma.com/) (Figma even supports print sizes by default).
+I used an old resume from Word as my baseline, but you could just as easily mock something up in a free tool like [Adobe XD](https://www.adobe.com/products/xd.html) or [Figma](https://www.figma.com/) (Figma even supports print sizes by default).

-If you already have content from a past resume ready to go (like I did), you can just break out your design into sections and add the details later:
+If you already have content from a past resume ready to go (like I did), you can break out your design into sections and add the details later:

 ![Wireframe of resume built in Figma](../assets/2020-01-30-resume-redo/wireframe.png)

-We don't have to adhere to the exact styling of a template or mockup, but it can be a useful tool for organizing our overall layout.
+We don't have to adhere to the exact styling of a template or mockup, but it can be useful for organizing the overall layout.

 ## Setting up a "Canvas"